CollectionBuilder/cb-docs/docs/walkthroughs/csv-walkthrough.md

 This walkthrough provides steps for creating an example digital collection using preexisting demo metadata from the University of Idaho's [Psychiana Digital Collection](https://www.lib.uidaho.edu/digital/psychiana/){:target="_blank" rel="noopener"}, the **CollectionBuilder-CSV Template**, and the **GitHub Actions** feature.

 {:.alert .alert-red}
-**Important Note:** You will need to install free, open-source software on your computer for this walkthrough and create a free GitHub account.
+**Important Note:** You will need to install free, open-source software on your computer and create a free GitHub account for this walkthrough.

 ## 1. Create a GitHub account.